PeakIndicators/Getting-Started-On-Azure-ML/Documents/Deploy-Real-Time-Service.md

-# Deploy real-time machine learning services with Azure Machine Learning
+# Deploy a model as a real-time inferencing service

 ## Introduction